 The theme of this workshop is the interplay between problem structure and computational complexity, combining the strength of the statistical and algorithmic mindsets.
 The focus will be on understanding how algorithms can exploit problem structure and on understanding which tools in our algorithmic tool kit are suited for different structured inference tasks.

-The program will feature surprising and deep new algorithmic insights for prominent specific problems, such as graph matching, learning Gaussian graphical models, optimization in spin glasses, and more.
-At the same time, the program will highlight the broader emerging understanding of the power of classes of algorithms (such as gradient descent, message passing, generalized belief propagation, and convex programs) for families of structured problems.
+The workshop will feature surprising and deep new algorithmic insights for prominent specific problems, such as graph matching, learning Gaussian graphical models, optimization in spin glasses, and more.
+At the same time, the workshop will highlight the broader emerging understanding of the power of classes of algorithms (such as gradient descent, message passing, generalized belief propagation, and convex programs) for families of structured problems.

 This event will be held in person and virtually.